Public Education & Prevention Programs

 Did you know that 1 in 3 teens, regardless of gender identity, experience some sort of dating abuse each year?
-DVCCC is proud to partner with various schools in Chester County (middle schools, high schools, and colleges) to provide in-class presentations for students that cover the issue of Dating Violence.
-In this presentation, students learn about healthy vs. unhealthy relationship behaviors and how to identify these and seek help/help others.
-Students also discover how cellphone and social media communication can be used as a tool by abusers to keep control over their partners.
+DVCCC is proud to partner with various schools and community youth organizations in Chester County (middle schools, high schools, and colleges) to provide in-class presentations for students that cover the issue of Dating Violence.
+The presentation can range from 45 – 90 minutes, depending on the need and level of student interaction.

-DVCCC is changing what we think of as “locker room talk” in our High School athletic programs!
-Coaching Boys Into Men is an evidence-based program that is built around the basic tenants of nonviolence, integrity, and respect, and utilizes the strong relationships between coaches and their athletes to address important topics each week.
-DVCCC trains coaches of high school athletic programs to integrate a series of conversations – ranging in topics from personal responsibility and cyberbullying to handling aggression and consent – into their locker rooms, serving as role models for their athletes on – and off – the field.
+Provided in partnership with the Pennsylvania Coalition Against Domestic Violence, Coaching Boys Into Men and Coaching Girls Beyond the game are evidence-based violence prevention programs that utilize the strong relationships between coaches and their athletes to address important topics each week.
+DVCCC trains coaches of high school athletic programs to integrate a series of 15-20 minute, weekly conversations – ranging in topics from personal responsibility and cyberbullying to handling aggression and consent – into their locker rooms, serving as role models for their athletes on – and off – the field.

 Lethality Assessment Program (LAP):